smfoote/html5-clock/README.md

 html5-clock
 ===========

 A clock.
-Made with HTML5
+Made with HTML5.
+Just for fun.